 Please note this is optional.
 Most users place the heaviest importance on factors like the provider's message in the video, their specialty, and insurance.
-Providers who do not have client testimonials but have strong professional endorsements receive just as many requests as those who do not have client testimonials.
+Providers who do have client testimonials but have strong professional endorsements receive just as many requests as those who do not have client testimonials.

 The Codes of Ethics for certain professions recommend against soliciting testimonials from current and/or former clients.
 Please see below.

 "Counselors who use testimonials do not solicit them from current clients nor former clients nor any other persons who may be vulnerable to undue influence."